 The aim of the Township owl box project is to contribute to the effective management of rodents within the township areas.
 It is felt that through an intensive education programme, coupled with the installation of suitably placed owl boxes, it will be possible to establish a breeding population of barn owls who live and hunt within townships.
 This project was motivated by the ever-increasing call by the community for a solution to their overwhelming rodent and rodent related problems.

-In order to establish a suitable and sustainable habitat within townships where barn owls would have a greater chance of survival, it was decided that certain criteria needed to be met.
+In order to establish a suitable and sustainable habitat within townships where barn owls would have a greater chance of survival, it was decided that certain criterion needed to be met.
 A reasonable abundance of food and a responsible rodenticide policy are the main requirements for an optimistic owl box initiative.
 Due to the education requirements and general acceptance and awareness that this project needs to succeed, schools within Katlehong; Vosloorus and Thokosa were identified as an ideal point of departure.

 The aim of the township project is to establish all schools with owl boxes, create owl friendly and aware children, and help nurture an owl-friendly disposition amongst the community.
 The traditional healers (witchdoctors), local councillors and school children all need to come together to achieve this.

-The release of orphaned barn owls:
+The release of orphaned barn owls

 The owl project is really designed to educate and create owl friendly environments; however we have found that the surrogate parent programme for young owls which find their way into captivity is a great tool for creating awareness and fostering a real appreciation of owls within these areas.
 Most children within townships have experienced little or no interaction with wildlife and the raising and releasing of baby barn owls has had a wonderful effect on them.
 Every year we receive roughly 150 baby barn owls which have been handed in at various institutions.
 These owlets always present a dilemma, as there is nothing wrong with them and they are easily releasable, although finding suitable release sights is always difficult.
 In the past these youngsters were released in pristine owl environments under the assumption that this is where they would have the best chance of survival.

 Unfortunately, this is not the case.
 Pristine environments ideal for owls invariably have resident owls in attendance.
 These residents are territorial and quickly chase the released owlets away.
 The young owls invariably die as they are totally unequipped to hunt and fend for themselves.
 The township project is an ideal vehicle for the release of these orphaned owlets.
 The school children take on the responsibility of feeding and monitoring these owls during the raising and fledging period.
-The young owls have very little pressure from wild resident owls and the education of school neighbours significantly reduces the possibility of secondary poisoning through the use of unsafe rat poison.
+The young owls have very little pressure from wild resident owls and the education of school neighbours significantly reduces the possibility of secondary poisoning through the use of rat poison.